CarlosEnrique7/life-tracker-fe/README.md

 ### Stretch Features

+ - [x] Users have access to an overview Activity page that shows one summary statistic about each of the 3 types of activity tracked (i.e Total number of minutes exercised, average calories consumed, max hours of sleep in one night, etc.).
+These summary statistics should be created using the AVG, SUM, COUNT, MIN, MAX, functions in SQL queries and served from a dedicated API endpoint.
+Note: Summary statistics should not be calculated on the frontend.
 Implement any of the following features to improve the application:
 - [ ] Each model (`nutrition`, `exercise`, and `sleep`) should also implement a `fetchById` method that queries the database for a record by its id and only serves it to users who own that resource.
 Create a new dynamic route on the frontend that displays detail about a single record.
 For instance, `nutrition/detail/:id` should show a page with all the information about a single nutrition item.
 - [ ] Provide a dropdown that allows users to filter activity based on a certain attribute of any activity item.